threefoldfoundation/tfchain/doc/transactions.md

 > TODO: link to high-level description of the ERC20 support

-Please note that you might want to make sure that you're familiar with the Rivine binary encoding, as the 3Bot transactions are the first transaction versions where this encoding library is used.
+Please note that you might want to make sure that you're familiar with the Rivine binary encoding, used to encode ERC20 transactions.
 You can find more information about the Rivine binary encoding at <https://github.com/threefoldtech/rivine/blob/master/doc/encoding/RivineEncoding.md>.

 #### ERC20 Convert Transaction

 The ERC20 Convert Transaction is used to convert TFT to ERC20-funds.
-Converting meaning that the used TFT will be burned and their value will be translated into the matching value of ERC20 funds, paid into the account as defined by this transaction as well.
+Converting meaning that the used TFT will be burned and their value will be exchanged into the matching value of ERC20 funds, paid into the account as defined by this transaction as well.

 ##### JSON Encoding an ERC20 Convert Transaction